amnapervez8910/amnapervez8910/README.md

 ## 🚀 About Me

 I'm a CS student who enjoys creating clean, functional, and user-friendly web applications.
-I love turning ideas into real-world projects that solve problems.
+I like turning ideas into real-world projects that solve problems.

-At the same time, I'm curious about **AI/ML** – how machines understand data, language, and patterns.
+At the same time, I'm curious about **AI/ML** and how machines learn from data, language, and patterns.

 ---